HAEdwin/homeassistant-entity_ghost/README.md

 # Entity Ghost

 A Home Assistant custom integration that combines entity broadcasting and receiving capabilities.
-This integration allows you to send entity states from one Home Assistant instance to another via UDP, or receive entity states from remote instances.
+This integration allows you to __send__ entity states from one Home Assistant instance to another via UDP, or __receive__ entity states from remote instances.
+Entities are broadcast on your network.
+So you should be able to pick them up anywhere (but only within the same network/subnet).

 > [!TIP]
 > If you are looking for a solution that works across networks but is less lightweight, consider this integration: